Elevenlabs AudioNative Player

 • Elegant code: Prisma.js enables you to write elegant and readable code by using a declarative API.

-The basics of Prisma.js involve defining a database schema in TypeScript or JavaScript, and then generating source code for the database models.
+The basics of Prisma.js involve defining a database schema in TypeScript or JavaScript and then generating source code for the database models.
 Prisma.js makes it easy to create, update and delete data in the database using an elegant API.

-Prisma.js also offers a lot of advanced functionality, such as handling relationships between tables, transactions and event handling.
-In addition, Prisma.js allows you to easily scale your application by taking advantage of database clustering.
+Prisma.js also offers extensive advanced functionality, such as handling relationships between tables, transactions, and events.
+In addition, It allows you to easily scale your application by taking advantage of database clustering.

 It will allow you to develop your application with ease.